 Do you have a Fender Style guitar where the open strings sound dead or wimpy?
 Chances are, you have a problem or fault in the headstock.
-Some guitars have a headstock that is designed to be straight with the fretboard and require string trees.
+Some guitars have a headstock that is designed to be straight with the fretboard.
+But then some might need string trees.

 You might be wondering, what are guitar string trees, and are they really necessary?
 Find everything you need to know about String Trees in this article.